-A student becomes financially responsible for all tuition and fee charges incurred upon registration.
-Tuition and fees must be paid in full, or a payment plan submitted, to the Student Financial Services Office before the fourth week of the semester.
-It is the student's responsibility to make appropriate payment arrangements.
-Failure to comply with this payment policy may result in assessment of a late payment fee to the student's account and/or the student being dropped from classes.
+Upon registering for classes, a student becomes financially responsible for all tuition, fees and, if applicable, housing charges.
+Student Account balances must be paid in full, or a payment plan submitted, to the Student Financial Services department before the third week of the semester.
+It is the student's responsibility to make appropriate payment arrangements and payments on time.
+Failure to comply with this payment policy may result in assessment of up to four late payment fees per semester to the student's account and/or the student being dropped from classes.

 Clarkson College accepts cash, checks, credit cards, money orders and cashier's checks for payment of tuition, fees and housing charges.
+Payments can be made in person, by mail, or through IQ.
+Web using a credit card.
 Personal checks returned due to insufficient funds or a closed account will be assessed a processing fee.
 Students are required to make any subsequent payments to Clarkson College with cash, money order or a cashier's check.